AliSoftware/OHAttributedLabel/README.md

 * The provided example should also demonstrate quite every typical usages — including justifying the text, dynamically changing the style/attributes of a range of text, adding custom links, make special links with a custom behavior (like catching @mention and #hashtags), and customizing the appearance/color of links.

+# ChangeLog — Revisions History

+The [_ChangeLog_](http://github.com/AliSoftware/OHAttributedLabel/wiki/Revisions-History) is maintained as a [wiki page accessible here](http://github.com/AliSoftware/OHAttributedLabel/wiki/Revisions-History).

 # Projects that use this class

-Here is a non-exhaustive list of [the projects that use this class](https://github.com/AliSoftware/OHAttributedLabel/wiki/They-use-this-class) (for those who told me about it)
+Here is a non-exhaustive list of [the projects that use this class](http://github.com/AliSoftware/OHAttributedLabel/wiki/They-use-this-class) (for those who told me about it)
 Feel free to contact me if you use this class so we can cross-reference our projects and quote your app in this dedicated wiki page!